Slyces/awesome-cv-timeline/README.md

 repository.

-In this repository, I tried to provide a structure that allows you to work on your private data while keeping the upstream (this repository) to either pull in new features or push your contributions.
+In this repository, I tried to provide a structure that allows you to work on your private data while keeping the upstream source (this repository) to either pull in new features or push your contributions.

-### I don't want upstream changes - Let me clone and never come again
+### 😶 I don't want upstream changes - Let me clone and never come again

 If you don't need any future improvement with the template or don't want to provide some yourself, you can just copy the main level code to a new private